“Off the Wall” Podcast

 Transcript:

 Jessica L. Gibbs, CFP® [00:00:52] Hi, everyone.
 This is Jessica.
 And I’m back with another episode of Off the Wall, the podcast aimed at helping founders, executives and high net worth investors build wealth with purpose.
 Today, we’ve got a two part episode focused on estate planning for aging parents, getting ahead of the little details that can lead to big headaches when you’re closing someone’s estate.
 And advice for those in the sandwich generation, which is a term used to describe adults who are simultaneously caring for their aging parents and their own children.
-This episode is really a continuation of a conversation we had last year on Off the Wall about caring for aging parents, and that episode we addressed a lot of the big blocking and tackling adult children can help their parents with.
+This episode is really a continuation of a conversation we had last year on Off the Wall about caring for aging parents.
+In that episode we addressed a lot of the big blocking and tackling adult children can help their parents with.
 From financials and estate documents to long term care considerations and senior move management.
 I really encourage you to listen to the episode we released in August 2023 and we’ll link to that in the show notes.
 And if you’re looking for a written reference, we have a PDF Guide to Caring for Aging Parents, which we’ll also link to in the show notes.
 As I said, today’s episode will be in two parts.
-And part one Monument co-founder Dean Catino and I will talk with Catherine Schott, Murray Trust and Estate attorney at Odin Feldman Perlman in Reston, Virginia.
-And in part two, I will talk with Monument’s client experience Team Cecilia Gilliam and Cathleen Phelps, both of whom have firsthand experience helping monument clients with their aging parents and helping their own parents.
+In part one Monument co-founder Dean Catino and I will talk with Catherine Schott Murray, Trust and Estate attorney at Odin Feldman Pittleman in Reston, Virginia.
+And in part two, I will talk with Monument’s Client Experience Team, Cecilia Gilliam and Cathleen Phelps, both of whom have firsthand experience helping Monument clients with their aging parents and helping their own parents.
 Lots of good insights in this episode, but here’s my general takeaway.
 Being part of the sandwich generation comes with a lot of anxiety and overwhelm.
-Having a team in place to help you.
-A wealth advisor, an attorney.
-An accountant can do so much to guide you through the process of caring for aging parents and reduce anxiety of the unknown.
-So, with that, let’s dive into the episode.
+Having a team in place to help you: a wealth advisor, an attorney, an accountant can do so much to guide you through the process of caring for aging parents and reduce anxiety of the unknown.
+So with that, let’s dive into the episode.

 Jessica L. Gibbs, CFP® [00:02:37] I’m here with Monument co-founder Dean Catino.
 Hi, Dean.